 These day's it's hard for a software provider like Caterbook to send emails on your behalf.
 Because they come from "our" server with "your" address on them, there's a good chance that your guest's ISP could tag that booking confirmation email as SPAM, and it might not arrive.

-If we were to send the email from "email@example.com" the email will probably get through, but that doesn't look great for your guest, so what's the solution?
+If we were to send the email from "email@example.com" the email will probably get through, but that doesn't look great for your guest - and they wouldn't be able to reply to you, so what's the solution?

-Change the Mail provider to SMTP by clicking the blue link icon.
+Change the Mail provider to SMTP (Your email account) by clicking the blue link.